operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 ```

 **For Ansible and Helm language based Operators:** Ansible playbooks or Helm charts MUST create manifests that comply
-with the requirements at the same way.
+with the requirements in the same way.
 You can find some examples by looking at the samples under the
 [testdata](https://github.com/operator-framework/operator-sdk/tree/master/testdata) directory.

 - **For workloads that need elevated permissions:** Use the following labels in any workload where